-During the years ended December 31, 2022, 2021 and 2020, our Board of Directors did not declare any dividends on our outstanding common stock.
+During the years ended December 31, 2023, 2022 and 2021, our Board of Directors did not declare any dividends on our outstanding common stock.
 Any determination to pay dividends in the future will be at the discretion of our Board of Directors and will depend on our results of operations, earnings, capital requirements, financial condition, future prospects, contractual restrictions and other factors deemed relevant by our Board of Directors.
-Our ability to pay dividends is also limited by the terms of our Credit Agreement during the Leverage Covenant Holiday and our 2025 Indenture.

-NOTE 16: EARNINGS PER SHARE
+NOTE 15: EARNINGS PER SHARE